gradle/gradle/design-docs/jdk9-support.md

 - jar is a packaging with a single target JVM platform
 - multi-version jar is a packaging with multiple target JVM platforms
-- jmod is a packaging with a single target JVM platform and embedded meta-data
+- modular jar is a packaging with a single target JVM platform and single module
-- module library is a bundle of jmods (with target platforms and meta-data inferred from those of the modules)
 - runtime image is an executable with a single target native platform
-- runtime image is a bundle of packagings
+- runtime image is a bundle of modules
-- modular JVM is a JVM platform with a single target native platform that can host jars, multi-version jars, jmods and module libraries
+- modular JVM is a JVM platform with a single target native platform that can host jars, multi-version jars, modular jars